 DIRECTED BY MARTI LYONS

 Newly elected congresswoman Sydney Millsap arrives in DC armed with her ideals and sense of duty, and refuses to play by the rules of special interests—or her own party.
 Kate’s a lobbyist who backs winners.
 The two collide in the audio adaptation of the lacerating comedy Studio produced just after the last midterms.
-With its snappy dialogue and shrewd look at where power really sits in our government, it’s an audio play just in time for November.
+As the dust settles from the 2020 elections, Kings is a shrewd look at where power really sits in our government.

 A WORLD PREMIERE